SenseNet/sn-benchmark/docs/heuristic-eval.md

 ![alt text](images\3-req-sec-lines.png "endpoint recognition")

-In the algorithmic version the benchmark tool uses noise filter on the req/sec (blue line), and makes the (also noise filtered) differential function (red).
+In the algorithmic version the benchmark tool uses a noise filter on the req/sec (blue line), and makes the (also noise filtered) differential function (red).

 ![alt text](images\4-avg-diff.png "noise filtering and differential function")